Building end-to-end network slicing insights is a fundament for success

 Building an end-to-end network slicing approach from 4G

 The mechanisms on which to build, explore and deploy e2e network slicing are already contained in the networks of today.
 For instance, in Evolved Packed Core (EPC)-based networks, examples include Access Point Names (APN) and compliance with the Dedicated Core (DÉCOR) standard, for control and scalability.
-Moreover, the Ericsson core evolution towards 5G further reinforces the ability to take network slicing to the next level already today.
-The fully automated network slice service orchestration capability and closed-loop assurance, both of which are now available within Ericsson Dynamic Orchestration, now meet all required needs.
+Moreover, the Ericsson Core network evolution towards 5G further reinforces the ability to take network slicing to the next level already today.
+The fully automated network slice service orchestration capability and closed-loop assurance, both of which are now available within Ericsson Service automation with Dynamic Orchestration, now meet all required needs.

 The RAN support for network slicing is being continuously expanded from current key capabilities around radio resource portioning, secure service separation, advanced subscriber group handling and slice-aware observability.
 In addition, the Ericsson mobile transport evolution supports different RAN architectures maintained in parallel, delivering quality of service support, segment routing, Layer 3 VPN services and security.